formulahendry/awesome-azure-for-java/README.md

 ## Get started

 - [Java Developer Center](https://azure.microsoft.com/en-us/develop/java/) - Azure makes it easy to deploy and scale Java apps, using the tools you know and love.
-- [Deploy a Java web app on a Linux VM](https://easycreate.azure.com/) - This service automatically creates a Linux VM on Microsoft Azure running Tomcat ready for your Java code deployment.
-FTP/SCP/SSH is set up automatically.
 - [Deploy a Java web app on App Service](https://azure.microsoft.com/en-us/try/app-service/web/?language=java) - Azure App Service is a cloud offering that integrates everything you need to quickly and easily build web and mobile apps for any platform or device.
-- [Deploy a Java web app on Docker](https://easycreate.azure.com/dockerVM) - This service automatically deploys a Java web app on Docker.

 ## Featured Java stacks on Azure